-In general, an effective presentation can make an average restaurant look good and a good restaurant look great.
+In general, an effective presentation can make an average restaurant look good and a good restaurant looks great.
 Hence, make sure to train your servers on getting all of the details right.
 From the correct placement of glassware to starting food service on the left, your servers must not leave any gaps in your presentation.

 5 Ways Managers Can Train Their Staff to Be Better Servers

 As a restaurant manager, you can invest in server training to help create an effective, knowledgeable workforce.
-Servers who are trained to identify customer’s underlying needs and who have extensive menu knowledge to fall back on will be able to provide service that feels thoughtful, personal and authentic.
+Servers who are trained to identify customer’s underlying needs and who have extensive menu knowledge to fall back on will be able to provide service that feels thoughtful, personal, and authentic.
 Below are a few ideas for pulling it off.

 1. Arrange a session for menu tasting

 One of the best ways to begin server training is to arrange a menu tasting session for your staff.
 After all, servers can’t provide recommendations or answer menu-related questions if they’ve never actually tasted the items.

 At the end of the weekly meeting, managers can invite staff members and do a menu tasting with them.
 This is also a great time to discuss allergen information, recap the frequently asked menu questions, and sample a variety of popular entrée options.